Stevieag/stevieag.github.io/_posts/2026-02-22-Obsidian-as-a-Second-Brain-for-Security-and-DevOps.markdown

 - Create a note called `Daily Notes`.
 - Create a folder `Areas` with subfolders like `Security`, `DevOps`, `Content`, `Personal`.

-Don’t spend three hours designing the perfect folder structure.
+Don't spend three hours designing the perfect folder structure.
 The real magic in Obsidian is links, not folders.

 ---